NextCenturyCorporation/MCS/python_api/API.md

 ## Goal Metadata

-A goal's `metadata` property is a dict with a string `category` property and one or more other properties depending on the `category`.
+A goal's `metadata` property is a dict with one or more properties depending on the goal's `category` property.

 Categories: